rafaelsetragni/awesome_notifications/README.md

 <br>
 <br>

-## Notification channels
+# 📡 Notification channels

 <br>

 Notification channels are means by which notifications are send, defining the characteristics that will be common among all notifications on that same channel.

-A notification can be created, deleted and updated at any time in the application, however it is required that at least one exists during the initialization of this plugin.
+A notification channel can be created and deleted at any time in the application, however it is required that at least one exists during the initialization of this plugin.
 If a notification is created using a invalid channel key, the notification is discarded.

-After a notification being created, especially for Android Oreo devices and above, most of his definitions cannot be updated any more.
-To update all channel's definitions, it is necessary to use the ´forceUpdate´ option, which has the negative effect of automatically closing all active notifications on that channel.
+For Android greater than 8 (SDK 26) its not possible to update notification channels after being created, except for name and description attributes.

-Its possible to organize visualy the channel's in you app channel page using `NotificationChannelGroup` in the `AwesomeNotifications().initialize` method and the property `channelGroupKey` in the respective channels.
+On iOS there is no native channels, but awesome will handle your notification channels by the same way than Android.
+This way your app doesn't need to do workarounds to get the closest possible results in both platforms.
+You gonna write once and run anywhere.

+Also, its possible to organize visualy the channel's in you Android's app channel page using `NotificationChannelGroup` in the `AwesomeNotifications().initialize` method and the property `channelGroupKey` in the respective channels.
 The channel group name can be updated at any time, but an channel only can be defined into a group when is created.

-Main methods to manipulate a notification channel:
+The main methods to manipulate notification channels are:

 * AwesomeNotifications().setChannel: Create or update a notification channel.
 * AwesomeNotifications().removeChannel: Remove a notification channel, closing all current notifications on that same channel.